JereKuusela/valheim-expand_world/README.md

 New rooms can be created from blueprints or cloning an existing room by adding `:suffix` to the name.

 - name: Name of the room prefab.
 - theme: Determines in which dungeons this room can appear.
-See dungeons for available values.
+Custom values can be used.
 - enabled (default `true`): Quick way to disable this room.
 - entrance (default `false`): If true, this room is used only as the first room.
   - At least one entrance room is required.
 If multiple exist, one is randomly selected (`weight` field is never used).